What is glomerular disease?

 - Keep your salt intake low; don’t add extra salt to foods.

-- Keep your blood pressure under control.
+- Keep your blood pressure well managed.
 Target is 120/80 mmHg.

-- Control your blood sugar if you have diabetes.
+- Manage your blood sugar if you have diabetes.
 Take all your prescribed medications and follow all management goals discussed with your healthcare provider.

 - Stop smoking.